susantabiswas/FaceRecog/README.md

 These are the major components:
 1. **Face Detection**: There are 4 different face detectors with different cropping options.
 2. **Face Recognition**: Responsible for handling facial recognition related functionalities like registering facial data etc.
-3. **Storage**: The systems provides abstract definitions of cache and persistent storage.
-For usage a simple cache using python's native data structure is provided along side a persistent storage with JSON.
+3. **Storage**: The system provides abstract definitions of cache and persistent storage.
+For usage, a simple cache using python's native data structure is provided along side a persistent storage system with JSON.
 If needed the abstract classes can be extended to integrate better storage systems.
-4. **Utilities**: Methods for handling image, video operations, validations etc.
+4. **Utilities**: Methods for handling image, video operations, validations, etc.

 <br>